dachcom-digital/pimcore-news/docs/30_Presets.md

     protected $info;

     /**
-     * Returns name for drop down selection.
+     * Returns the name for drop down selection.
      * This value gets applied via translation engine
      * so use a good translation string like "news.preset.my_preset_name *